Store Symbolic Links in JFrog Artifactory

 πŸ“˜

-On failure, the CLI also outputs a Trace ID (for example, [Info] Trace ID for JFrog Platform logs: <id>).
-This can be shared with JFrog Support to correlate server-side logs.
+On failure, the CLI also outputs a Trace ID, such as [Info] Trace ID for JFrog Platform logs: <id>.
+You can share this value with JFrog Support to correlate server-side logs.